QuiteAFancyEmerald/Holy-Unblocker/README.md

 - `i.html` : Information regarding Settings Menu page.
 Added this in for standard users.
 - `t.html` : Terms of Services, AUP and Privacy Policy page.
 - `k.html` : An iframe version of Krunker with keyword changes.
 Can be removed if not needed.
+- `yt.html` : An proxied version of Youtube running off of the locally hosted Alloy Proxy.
-- `yt.html` : An iframe of Youtube running off of the locally hosted Alloy Proxy.
+- `ytold.html` : An iframe of Youtube running off of the locally hosted Alloy Proxy.
 ### Structure Information
 - `/public/` : The physical site base of Holy Unblocker goes here.
 Do not delete or modify `/utils` as its needed for Alloy.